 Did you know that Kootenay National Park was established in 1920 as part of an agreement to build a new road across the Rockies?

-From icy rivers, to steamy hot springs, this park is a winter-lover's paradise.
-Explore backcountry trails by cross-country ski or snowshoe, go ice climbing, spot wildlife -- like bighorn sheep, elk, and moose -- then wrap your day up at Radium Hot Springs.
-Sacred to First Nations peoples and treasured by settlers to Canada's West, these hot springs nestled in the Canadian Rockies have rejuvenated and inspired generations of travelers.
+Celebrate over 100 years of icy rivers to steamy hot springs.
+Known for it's wilderness and varied mountain landscape, this park is a winter-lover's paradise.
+Safely explore backcountry trails by cross-country ski or snowshoe, go ice climbing, spot wildlife -- like bighorn sheep, elk, and moose--then wrap your day up at Radium Hot Springs (Check website for availability, hours and safety measures).
+Sacred to First Nations and treasured by settlers to Canada's West, these hot springs nestled in the Canadian Rockies have rejuvenated and inspired generations of travellers.

 Did you know that La Mauricie National Park is as big as the Island of Montreal?
 That means a ton of space to play.

-Did you know that there is an annual Christmas Bird Count in Bruce Peninsula National Park?
-This tradition is almost 50 years strong.
+Did you know that there is an annual Christmas Bird Count in Kouchibouguac National Park?
+This tradition is been going for more than 50 years!

 Manitoba: Riding Mountain National Park